matt77hias/cpp-samples/README.md

 # cpp-samples

 ## About
-Samples for small prototyping and experimenting with various C++ standards and features.
+Samples for prototyping and experimenting with various C++ standards and features.

 ## Try It Online
 * [Wandbox](https://wandbox.org/)